rizjoj/trust-notifier/README.md

 ```

 `mvnw` is a maven wrapper that will download and run maven if you don't have it already installed.
 You may also use
 `mvn clean install` if you already have maven on your machine.
+You may need to make `mvnw` executable.
+In *nix environments you can run `chmod a+x mvnw` to make it executable if it's not already.

 #### Startup